Posted | by Tablö Creative

 We connected with our friend Dexter McQueen, an uber talented Toronto-based vegan home chef and food photographer to learn more about plant-based cooking.
-Known for the stunning photography of artistically composed vegan dishes, baked goods and desserts, he talks with us about transitioning to a vegan lifestyle, mindful cooking, and the health benefits & nutritional values of his favourite ingredients.
+Known for the stunning photography of artistically composed vegan dishes, baked goods, and desserts, he talks with us about transitioning to a vegan lifestyle, mindful cooking, and the health benefits & nutritional values of his favorite ingredients.

 Transitioning into a Vegan Lifestyle